LiskArchive/lips/proposals/lip-introduce_sidechain_recovery_mechanism.md

 ### State Recovery from the Sidechain State Root

 This mechanism allows to recover a specific entry from a substore (i.e. the collection of key-value pairs with a common store prefix) of a module store of a terminated sidechain.
 Here "recover" means triggering a specific state transition defined as part of the relevant module protocol logic.
 In particular, it is based on the sidechain state root, `stateRoot`, set in the last certificate before sidechain termination.
 In the context of the mainchain, a valid state recovery command can recover the LSK token balance that users had in the terminated sidechain.
 In the context of a sidechain, it can recover an entry in a recoverable module store from a terminated sidechain.
 A recoverable module is any module that exposes a recover function.
-This includes the [token module][tokenLIP] (for any custom token) and the [NFT module][NFTLIP].
+This includes the [token module][research:token-module] (for any custom token) and the [NFT module][research:nft-module].

 This recovery mechanism requires these conditions to be valid: